MicrosoftEdge/WebView2Feedback/specs/APIReview_CustomDownload.md

   /// raised when a download has begun, blocking the default download dialog,
   /// but not blocking the progress of the download.
   ///
-  /// The host can choose to cancel a download, change the save path, and hide
+  /// The host can choose to cancel a download, change the result file path, and hide
   /// the default download dialog.
 If the host chooses to cancel the download, the
   /// download is not saved and no dialog is shown.
 Otherwise, the download is saved
   /// once the event completes, and default download dialog is shown if the host